The ultimate guide to China's apps beyond the Great Firewall

 Ditch tweets for Weibo posts

-Weibo is my favourite place for insight into what people in China think.
+Weibo is my favorite place for insight into what people in China think.

-The microblog is essentially China's version of Twitter.
-The topics are mostly China-specific, like local college examinations (gaokao), mass relocations at college dorms, celeb gossip or more serious topics such as the reason why satellite Tiangong-1 was retired and China's president Xi Jinping's successful abolishment of the two-term presidential limit.
+The microblogging service is essentially China's version of Twitter.
+The topics are mostly China-specific, like local college examinations (gaokao), mass relocations at college dorms, celeb gossip or more serious matters such as the reason satellite Tiangong-1 was retired and China President Xi Jinping's abolition of the two-term presidential limit.

-International talking points blip people's radars too, from the 2018 World Cup, the Trump-Kim summit, Yanny versus Laurel, to an American wearing a Chinese traditional costume to her prom.
+International talking points hit people's radars too, including the 2018 World Cup, the Trump-Kim summit, Yanny versus Laurel and an American wearing a Chinese traditional costume to her prom.

 Boomerang?
 Douyin's the way to go